 In honour of William Warchow, one of the original GPMC/NMC pioneers and policymakers in the maintenance world, this award will be granted to those who effectively demonstrate leadership and positive impact in health and safety.

-Continuous improvement is a critical component to support a culture of safety.
-CS2A will track participants’ performance against the criteria for each award, and recognize those who make substantial progress in their health and safety performance.
+CS2A will track participants’ performance against the criteria for each award, and recognize those who make substantial progress.

 To help ensure fairness between competing nominations from worksites of different sizes and scales, an equalizer formula, called the Total Recordable Incident Rating (TRIR), will be applied.
 This formula is calculated by multiplying the total number of recordable incidents by 200,000 (hours worked in a standard year multiplied by 100 full-time employees) divided by the total number of hours worked.